demisto/content-docs/docs/become-a-tech-partner.md

 - Ability to test the integration, build test playbooks, and use the integration from the CLI
 - A couple of example playbooks to showcase how your your integration could be used

-All these requirements are documented in the [Dev Guide](dev-guide).
+All these requirements are documented in the [Getting Started Guide](getting-started-guide).

 ## 6. Provide our team with product access